How to merge subtitles with any video permanently (6 ways)

 VLC Open Media

-6. Select the video file.
+8. Select the video file and subtitle file.

 VLC video file selection window